nazime1/Principles-of-Software/docs/patterns.md

 ### Adapter

-With the **Adapter** design pattern, <span style="color:blue;">developers convert the interface of a class into another interface that clients expect</span>.
+With the **Adapter** design pattern, <span style="color:#0091ff;">developers convert the interface of a class into another interface that clients expect</span>.
 An adapter lets classes work together that otherwise could not because of incompatible interfaces.

 For example, the `TeaBall` class takes in an instance of `LooseLeafTea`.
 The `TeaBall` class uses the `steepTea` method from `LooseLeafTea` and adapts it to provide the `steepTeaInCup` method, which the `TeaCup` class requires.
 See `TeaBag.java` below: